wjnwjn59/CS106_Vietnam_Stock_Trading_RL/README.md

 # Description

 This is our final project in VNU-UIT CS106 Course.
-This project is about applying deep reinforcement learning to give advice about what to do (Selling, Holding, Buying) to best manage our portfolio P&L in the Vietnam Stock Market (VNINDEX).
+This project is about applying deep reinforcement learning to give advice about what to do (Selling, Holding, Buying) to best manage the account portfolio P&L in the Vietnam Stock Market (VNINDEX).

 <table style="width:100%">
   <tr>